 Day 20 - Casper to Lusk WY

 Weather: Sunny.
 Low 60s to start.
-Upper 90s to end.
+Mid 80s to end.
 Winds seemed favorable early on in the day.
-Became most annoying in the afternoon, although they did help keep us a little cooler on the bike.
+Became mostly in our face by the 1st SAG, although they did help keep us keep a little cooler on the bike.

 Highlights of the day:

 The morning started with a ride through downtown Casper.
 Once out of town, we were treated to views of buttes and hills and the North Platte River.
 Winds were light & favorable.
 Riders made quick work of the miles into the first SAG stop.
 Refueled, they made their way to I-25 for a short bit of interstate riding into Douglas and on to a frontage road.
 A sidebar about the interstate: We’ve been shuttling riders through various sections of this 14-mile stretch over the past couple of years.
 It was finally completed in early 2019.
 The result is a wide, newly paved shoulder with very little debris.
 It was enjoyed by all.
 We made out way onto the frontage road after Douglas and enjoyed more high dessert vistas on our way into SAG .
 We’re definitely in cowboy country!